GrooveHacker/fnaf-irl/README.md

 - A computer with a keyboard and mouse
 - A smartphone for each player (including the guard)
 - One or more IP cameras (A phone can serve as an IP camera as well)
+- A paper printout/screen for displaying each QR code

 ### 2. 🛜 Wi-Fi network
 Connect each device to your Wi-Fi network so that they can connect to each other.